Reporting A Work Related Injury in Atlanta

 Workers’ compensation, also referred to as workers’ comp, is a government-mandated form of insurance that provides monetary benefits to workers who get injured or sick in the course of their employment.

-Such benefits are awarded to cover the medical costs and lost wages of injured or ill workers who may find themselves off their workplaces for a long time.
+Such benefits are awarded to cover the medical costs and lost wages of injured or ill workers who may find themselves out of their workplaces for a long time.
 You may need the help of an Atlanta workers’ compensation lawyer when reporting a work related injury in Atlanta.

 According to Georgia law, companies that employ three or more workers, including part-time workers, are expected to provide workers’ compensation insurance coverage.

-In workers’ comp claims, injured employees are awarded benefits for their damages, and in turn, are required to give up their right of further pursuing their employer or taking any other legal action.
+In workers’ comp claims, injured employees are awarded benefits and give up their right to further legal action.

 If you’re looking to start your claim process, call us today at Workers’ Compensation Lawyers Coalition Atlanta at 470-518-5026 to find out the benefits you’re entitled to in your claim.